Home

 Networks of wireless proximity sensors can sense when parking spaces are occupied and you can install these easily in existing indoor or outdoor car parks to improve traffic management.

-A completely automated system can control the inward traffic flow by using displays to guide people to vacant parking spaces.
+A completely automated system, using the information from the sensors, can control the inward traffic flow by using displays to guide people to vacant parking spaces.

 Large office buildings use a lot of electric power...and much of it may be wasted.
 Imagine a fully automatic system that could adapt to the changing conditions around it.